 Nutriterra is well aligned with MIFI’s strategic initiative of delivering ingredients that foster innovation and market leadership.
 Nutriterra has a unique DHA, EPA, and ALA omega-3 profile with a mild taste profile that appeals to plant-based, health conscious, and sustainably motivated consumers.
 In addition to availability within MIFI’s food, nutritional, and pharmaceutical divisions, Nutriterra® is also relevant to their beauty and pet businesses.

-Nuseed Nutritional is nourishing the world in a safe and sustainable way by developing the supply chain and opening new markets for products derived from Nuseed’s advanced biotechnologies.
-Nutriterra is derived from Nuseed Omega-3 Canola, the world’s first plant-based source of long-chain omega-3 fatty acids.
+Nufarm Nutritional is nourishing the world in a safe and sustainable way by developing the supply chain and opening new markets for products derived from Nufarm's advanced biotechnologies.
+Nutriterra is derived from Nufarm Omega-3 Canola, the world’s first plant-based source of long-chain omega-3 fatty acids.
 The oil has been developed for human nutrition to close the gap between how much omega-3 is needed to support human health and how little the ocean can provide.
-Nuseed is the seed technologies platform of Nufarm Limited (ASX:NUF).
-More information is available at nutriterraomega3.com and nuseed.com.
+More information is available at nutriterraomega3.com.

 Further information: